hanyang-hu/hanyang-hu.github.io/_portfolio/007-neural_ode_and_optimal_control.md

 }
 $$

-Interchanging the integration and differentiation, it is easy to verify that this is equivalent to the gradient update rule in the adjoint sensitivites algorithms.
+Interchanging the integration and differentiation, it is easy to verify that this is equivalent to the gradient update rule in the adjoint sensitivites algorithms for the Mayer problems.
+However, we could also consider the Bolza problems where the Lagrangian is not zero, which could be interpreted as adding a regularization term.

 ## Hamilton-Jacobi-Bellman Equation